Windower/Lua/addons/latentchecker/ReadMe.md

 LatentChecker
 =============

-checks weapon skill points of weapon skill trial weapons and mythic weapons
+Description: Checks weapon skill points of valid weapons.

-use latentchecker run or lc run to check the weapon skill points of your weapon
+Instructions: Use "//latentchecker run" or "//lc run" to check the weapon skill points of all valid weapons in your inventory.

-use ls unequip to toggle on and off auto unequip main hand(default is off)
+Warning: Using it will unequip your main/sub/ranged weapons, and it takes about 5 seconds to check each weapon in your inventory.